 Kon-Boot requires a few post-cracking steps to be a real Windows password reset solution but nothing required by this amazing program is too difficult for anyone with the very serious problem of being locked out Windows.

 How To Use Kon-Boot

-Once downloaded, extract the files (the password is kon-boot) which will create several folders with yet more ZIP files.
+Once downloaded, extract the files in Windows or with some other free zip/unzip tool.
+If prompted, the password is kon-boot.
+Once extracted, you'll see several folders with yet more ZIP files.
 Locate the CD-konboot-v1.1-2in1.zip file and extract it, creating the CD-konboot-v1.1-2in1.iso file.

 Note: I know the file names make it look like you're using Kon-Boot v1.1 but it's actually v1.0, which you'll see noted when you run the program.

 Burn this ISO file to a disc - a CD is fine.
 Burning an ISO file is different than burning a normal file so if you need help please see How To Burn an ISO File to a CD.
 Unfortunately, I was not able to get Kon-Boot working from a USB drive.